-Profitability Index Formula = Present Value of Future Cash Flows / Initial Investment Required
+Profitability Index = Present Value of Future Cash Flows / Initial Investment Required

-However, there is another way through which we can express PI and that is through net present value.
-Net present value method is a good measure as well to consider whether any investment is profitable or not.
+However, there is another way through which we can express PI, and that is through net present value.
+NPVNPVNet Present Value (NPV) estimates the profitability of a project and is the difference between the present value of cash inflows and the present value of cash outflows over the project’s time period.
+If the difference is positive, the project is profitable; otherwise, it is not. method is a good measure as well to consider whether any investment is profitable or not.
 But in this case, the idea is to find a ratio, not the amount.

 Let’s have a look at the PI expressed through Net Present Value –

-Profitability Index Formula = 1 + (Net Present Value / Initial Investment Required)
+Profitability Index = 1 + (Net Present Value / Initial Investment Required)

-If we compare both of these profitability index formulas, they both will give the same result.
-But they are just different ways to look at the PI
+If we compare both of these formulas, they both will give the same result.
+But they are just different ways to look at the PI.